matuteiglesias/journal/content/Dev/2025-03-10_Resolved_Hugo_setup_and_configuration_issues.md

 **🕒 20:45–21:20**
 **🏷️ Labels**: Hugo, Web Development, Jupyter Notebooks, Configuration, Debugging
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The primary goal of this session was to address and resolve multiple issues with a Hugo setup, focusing on configuration errors, path mismatches, and build warnings.
+The primary goal of this session was to address and resolve multiple issues with a Hugo setup, focusing on [[configuration]] errors, path mismatches, and build warnings.

 ### Key Activities
 - **Reconstructed Hugo Setup**: Addressed common issues such as correcting the `baseURL` and resolving path mismatches for [[Jupyter]] notebooks.